Noal Zaher: Marriage and family

-Living in Istanbul, Princess Noal attended the wedding on 20 April 2012 of Prince Rudolf of Liechtenstein with Tılsım Tanberk, where she met Muhammad Ali, the elder son of Fuad II (last King of Egypt), the couple's betrothal was announced on 27 April 2013.
+Living in Istanbul, Princess Noal attended the wedding on 20 April 2012 of Prince Rudolf of Liechtenstein with Tılsım Tanberk, where she met Mohamed Ali Farouk, the elder son of Fuad II (last King of Egypt), the couple's betrothal was announced on 27 April 2013.

 Their wedding was held on 30 August 2013 at Istanbul's former Çırağan Palace in the presence of King Fuad II, the bride's parents, media, a crowd of onlookers and guests, including the couple from the reigning European dynasty which introduced them.

 On 12 January 2017 the couple had twins, a son and daughter: